hieuvp/learning-automation-tools/xpath/README.md

 which means it can search the element anywhere at the webpage.
 For example: `//input[@id='ap_email']`

+Now, let's understand this with the help of an example.
+I will launch Google Chrome and navigate to google.com.
+Here, I will try to locate the search bar using XPath.
+On inspecting the web element you can see it has an input tag and attributes like class and id.
+Now, I will use the tag name and these attributes to construct XPath which in turn will locate the search bar.

 ## XPath Functions

 ## Element Search using Eclipse